nhattientran/vuejs-tanstack/README.md

 ## Tailwind CSS

-Tailwind đã được cấu hình và sẵn sàng sử dụng.
-CSS utilities có thể dùng trực tiếp trong templates.
+Tailwind is configured and ready to use.
+CSS utilities can be used directly in templates.

 ### Configuration

 - `tailwind.config.js` - Tailwind configuration
 - `postcss.config.js` - PostCSS configuration
-- `src/style.css` - Global styles với Tailwind directives
+- `src/style.css` - Global styles with Tailwind directives

 ### Usage